DrMilkX/cmsc240-lab-2/INSTRUCTIONS.md

 - You are allowed to use any resource so long as it follows the course syllabus and any external resource is cited in both the code (as a comment) and the README.md file.
 - Only built-in libraries are allowed.
 Your program should not and cannot use anything that must be installed from an external source.

+## Example

+[ScottBot](scottbot) an expert on the Scott Pilgrim series is given as an example chatbot.
+You can run it with the command `./scottbot`

 ## Rubric ( 100 Points total )